 Photo: Chrisi1964 / Wikimedia Commons

 Timgad, known as the “Pompeii of Africa,” is a remarkably well-preserved Roman archaeological site.
 Its grid-like streets, grand amphitheater, and triumphal arches reveal the ingenuity of Roman urban planning.
-Visitors can explore its fascinating ruins and imagine life in an ancient civilization.
+Visitors can explore its fascinating ruins and imagine life in an ancient civilisation.
 Timgad is a standout among tourist places in Algeria, offering an unparalleled glimpse into the country’s Roman heritage.

 Location: Near Batna, in northeastern Algeria